JanneMattila/www/docs/_posts/2025/10/2025-10-12-traditional-app-vs-chat-based-app.markdown

 In conclusion, both structured traditional CRUD-like applications and chat-based applications have their own strengths and weaknesses.
 The choice between the two approaches depends on the specific use case and user needs.
+Try to avoid coming to me with "_I have a business requirement to... and my solution is Chat-based app_".

 And yes, I'm just going to put this out here: